1015062E/howto/Export Power BI Report to a PDF file using PowerShell.md

 <br>https://learn.microsoft.com/en-us/rest/api/power-bi/reports/get-file-of-export-to-file-in-group

-Change the Report ID and Group ID inline, and ouptput folder accordingly (by default it's C:\)
+Change the Report ID and Group ID inline, and ouptput folder accordingly (by default it's C:\\) If your report path is https://app.powerbi.com/groups/XXXXX/reports/YYYYY/ReportSectionZZZZZ?experience=power-bi, then XXXXX is your group ID and YYYYY is your report ID.

 ```PowerShell
 # Import the required module